An obstruction of the intestine is a blockage that completely stops or seriously impairs the passage of intestinal contents.

 Complete obstruction causes severe constipation, whereas partial obstruction may cause diarrhea.

 With strangulation, pain may become severe and steady.
 A fever is common and is particularly likely if the intestinal wall ruptures.

 With volvulus, pain often begins abruptly.
 Pain is continuous and may come in waves.

 A doctor examines the abdomen for tenderness, swelling, or masses.
 When an obstruction occurs, the abdomen is almost always swollen.
 The sounds normally made by a functioning intestine (bowel sounds), which can be heard through a stethoscope, may be much louder and higher pitched, or they may be absent.
 The abdomen is usually not very tender when the doctor presses on it unless rupture has caused peritonitis.

-CT is often used to get a better picture of the intestines and to identify the precise location and cause of the obstruction along the intestines.
+CT of the abdomen is often used to get a better picture of the intestines and to identify the precise location and cause of the obstruction along the intestines.

 Anyone suspected of having an intestinal obstruction is hospitalized.
-Usually, a long, thin tube is passed through the nose and placed in the stomach or intestine (nasogastric tube).
+Usually, a long, thin tube is passed through the nose and placed in the stomach (called a nasogastric tube) or into the intestine.
 Suction is applied to the tube to remove the material that has accumulated above the blockage.
 Fluid and electrolytes (sodium, chloride, and potassium) are given by vein (intravenously) to replace water and salts lost from vomiting or diarrhea.

 Sometimes an obstruction resolves without further treatment, especially if caused by scarring or adhesions.
 Occasionally, an endoscope (a flexible viewing tube), which is inserted through the anus, or a barium enema, which inflates the large intestine, may be used to treat some disorders, such as a twisted intestinal segment in the lower part of the large intestine.
 Most often, however, surgery is done as soon as possible if doctors are concerned about strangulation.